Drawing a box around an object seems like a task that any 5-year-old could easily master.

 And it is.
 However—

-Things are slightly different when it comes to drawing bounding boxes for training your computer vision models.
+Things are slightly different when it comes to drawing bounding boxes for training your computer vision project ideas models.

 Poor quality training data, lack of precision and consistency, or too many overlaps will cause your model to underperform.
 Seemingly small details can have a huge negative impact that you might spend hours trying to reverse.